FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 The search point setting adds points based on the weld type and calculation method.

-- When the type is fillet weld and the calculation method is 1D (one of xyz), the point addition is selected from point a and point b;
+- When the type is fillet weld and the calculation method is 1D (one of xyz), the point addition is selected from point a and point b
-- When the type is fillet weld and the calculation method is 2D (two in xyz), the point addition is selected from point a, point b, point e, and point f;
+- When the type is fillet weld and the calculation method is 2D (two in xyz), the point addition is selected from point a, point b, point e, and point f
-- When the type is fillet weld and the calculation method is 3D (xyz), the point addition is selected from point a, point b, point c, point d, point e, and point f;
+- When the type is fillet weld and the calculation method is 3D (xyz), the point addition is selected from point a, point b, point c, point d, point e, and point f
-- When the type is fillet weld and the calculation method is 2D- (two in xyz, one in rxryrz), the point addition is selected from point a, point b, point c, point d, point e, and point f;
+- When the type is fillet weld and the calculation method is 2D- (two in xyz, one in rxryrz), the point addition is selected from point a, point b, point c, point d, point e, and point f
-- When the type is inner and outer diameter and the calculation method is 2D2D (two in xyz), the point addition is selected from point a and point b;
+- When the type is inner and outer diameter and the calculation method is 2D2D (two in xyz), the point addition is selected from point a and point b
-- When the type is point and the calculation method is 3D (xyz), the point addition is selected from point a, point b, point c, point d, point e, and point f;
+- When the type is point and the calculation method is 3D (xyz), the point addition is selected from point a, point b, point c, point d, point e, and point f
-- When the type is camera and the calculation method is 3D- (xyzrxryrz), the point addition is selected from point a and point b;
+- When the type is camera and the calculation method is 3D- (xyzrxryrz), the point addition is selected from point a and point b
-- When the type is surface and the calculation method is 3D- (xyzrxryrz), the point addition is selected from point a and point b;
+- When the type is surface and the calculation method is 3D- (xyzrxryrz), the point addition is selected from point a and point b

 .. image:: node_editor_software/092.png
    :width: 6in